-And while it’s not the first thing that comes to mind when anybody thinks of returning veterans, another obstacle to getting back into civilian life is that life insurance can sometimes be difficult to obtain.
+It’s not the first thing that comes to mind when you think of returning veterans.
+But another obstacle to getting back into civilian life is that life insurance can sometimes be difficult to obtain.

-Not for every military member, to be sure, but those who have post-traumatic stress disorder, also known as PTSD, can find it a challenge.
+This is not the case for every military member.
+But those who have post-traumatic stress disorder, also known as PTSD, can find it a challenge.

 PTSD and Life Insurance

-It was in 1980 when PTSD was first diagnosed, and so this has been a problem for a while now, but a recent USA Today article highlighted that more soldiers than ever are likely to be found to have the condition.
+It was in 1980 when PTSD was first diagnosed.
+So this has been a problem for a while now.
+But a recent USA Today article highlighted that more soldiers than ever are likely to be found to have the condition.

 “We are at the cusp of a wave of PTSD,” a physician told USA Today, which reported that in 2003, 200,000 Iraq and Afghanistan veterans had been diagnosed with it.
 Last year, the number of those seeking treatment for it was higher than 650,000.

 That means, aside from all the emotional and health issues that come with PTSD, there are likely to be quite a few members of the service who will find it harder to apply for life insurance.

 I can’t and won’t defend insurance companies denying coverage to a military member.
 But it’s easy to explain and understand, even if we don’t like it.

 Companies offering life insurance, as I’ve noted many times in this blog, are out for a profit, like any other industry.
 And if the research indicates that a prospective buyer has a fair to a good chance of harming themselves or being harmed, insurers tend to shy away from selling life insurance to those people.
 Or at the very least, the premiums are higher.